bata24/gef/docs/FAQ.md

 ## GDB will not load GEF.
 This is probably because gdb does not support cooperation with python3.

-Consider building gdb from latest tarball or git.
+Consider building GDB from the latest tarball or Git repository.

 * from latest tarball
     * Download latest tarball from https://ftp.gnu.org/gnu/gdb/